teambit/docs/docs/bit-basics/06-add-components.md

 title: Create/Add Components
 ---

----->>> TODO MISSING AFTER THIS "CONTROL DEPENDENCIES" NEED TO ADD

 A Bit component is a JavaScript module that is completely independent and context-agnostic.
 It can "travel freely" from your local environment to a remote Bit scope and to other repositories.

 A Bit component can be consumed either as a mutable component, to be developed in a Bit workspace, or as a standard node package.